-Information at your fingertips – key details you need to know (Scroll to the end for more tips)
+Information at your fingertips – key job interview details you need to know (Scroll to the end for more tips on individual interview questions).

-There is no guaranteed way to ensure success, but your People First can help.
-We will provide you with all the information you need prior to interview, so that you will be fully equipped to perform to the best of your ability:
+There is no guaranteed way to ensure success, but People First Recruitment can help.
+We will provide you with all the information you need prior to your interview, whether it's for a Mandarin Chinese speaking job, a Supply Chain vacancy or a job that needs Japanese or a European language so that you will be fully equipped to perform to the best of your ability:

 - Contact names and titles of the interviewers